zynolo/zynolo.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+Hello!
+Welcome to the website of Zhang Yang (张杨).

 I am now a Postdoctoral Fellow at Hong Kong Polytechnic University, under the supervision of Prof. [Edward Chung](https://www.edwardchung.com/).
-I obtained my B.S. and Ph.D. degrees from Xi'an Jiaotong University under the supervision of Prof. [Qingyu Yang](https://gr.xjtu.edu.cn/en/web/yangqingyu).
+I obtained my B.S. and Ph.D. degrees from Xi'an Jiaotong University under the supervision of Prof. [Qingyu Yang，杨清宇](https://gr.xjtu.edu.cn/en/web/yangqingyu).

 I am interested in modern AI technologies, especially for **reinforcement learning** and **large language models**, and hope to use them to tackle the challenging control and optimization problems in power and transportation system.